How to Save on Home Heating Costs as Natural Gas Increases

 • Wi-Fi capabilities with an app to control it from a smartphone or computer.

-• A color screen that displays the current temperature and humidity levels at home, as well as outside weather forecasts so you can adapt accordingly.
+• A color screen that displays the current temperature and humidity levels at home, as well as outside weather forecasts so you can adjust accordingly.

-• Eco mode settings that instantly adjust the thermostat to save you more money.
+• Eco mode settings that instantly set the thermostat to save you more money.

-• Smart programming that makes an energy-efficient heating schedule based on your temperature preferences.
+• Smart programming that creates an energy-efficient heating schedule based on your temperature preferences.

-Your energy company probably has valuable rebates for installing a smart thermostat, since they're ENERGY STAR® qualified.
-These rebates may cover a portion or even the full cost of the thermostat, so check with your natural gas supplier before you buy one.
+Your energy company likely has valuable rebates for installing a smart thermostat, since they’re ENERGY STAR® qualified.
+These rebates may cover a part or even the full cost of the thermostat, so check with your natural gas supplier before you buy one.

 3. Select Energy-Efficient Thermostat Settings

-Your smart thermostat will take care of making an efficient schedule that likely lowers your heating bill, but you'll need to set it for a few days so it can learn your temperature preferences.
-We recommend following these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.
+Your smart thermostat will take care of making an efficient schedule that potentially lowers your heating bill, but you’ll need to program it for a few days so it can pick up on your temperature preferences.
+We suggest following these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.

 When You're at Home

 Your thermostat should be set to 68 degrees for maximum energy savings.
-If this feels too chilly, these ways to save can help keep your home feeling warmer and your heating bill under control:
+If this feels too cold, these ways to save can help keep your home feeling more comfortable and your heating bill in check:

-• Use window treatments that block heat loss, like as honeycomb shades, plantation shutters or window blankets, which are thick quilts.
+• Choose window treatments that block heat loss, like as honeycomb shades, plantation shutters or window blankets, which are thick quilts.

 • Open south-facing window treatments during the daytime to let in natural heat from the sun.
-Keep your windows covered at night to keep out cold air.
+Keep your windows covered at night to seal out cold air.

 • Cover drafty windows with plastic sheeting to prevent air leaks.
-Consider getting energy-saving windows later on, like double pane with insulating gas or triple pane.
+Consider getting energy-saving windows later on, such as double pane with insulating gas or triple pane.

-• Set ceiling fans to reverse so they can disperse warm air that gathers near the ceiling.
+• Set ceiling fans to counterclockwise so they can disperse warm air that gathers near the ceiling.

 • Have an HVAC professional seal heating ducts.
-This is often done through adding metallic tape on gaps and helps you retain more hot air from your heating system.
+This is often done through putting metallic tape on gaps and helps you retain more hot air from your heating system.

 • Add weather stripping on windows and doors.
-Weather stripping is very good at stopping cold air drafts and keeping warm air where it belongs.
+Weather stripping is very good at preventing cold air drafts and keeping warm air where it belongs.

-• Make sure heating vents are unrestricted.
-Closing vents in rooms you don't use is a bad idea since it can affect air balance and make your furnace work harder.
-Also, try not to block vents as this affects how heating systems distribute warm air.
+• Make sure heating vents are open.
+Closing vents in rooms you don’t use is a bad idea since it can affect air balance and make your furnace work harder.
+Also, try not to block vents as this impacts how heating systems distribute warm air.

 • Consider installing more ceiling insulation, since your home loses a lot of hot air through the attic.

 • Book an energy audit through your natural gas company.
-This service is usually free and provides valuable advice on how to save money and lower your heating bill.
-It may help you determine how much insulation you need to add, pinpoint air leaks and more.
+This service is often free and offers valuable advice on how to save money and lower your heating bill.
+It may help you determine how much insulation you need to add, find air leaks and more.

-The National Sleep Foundation says most people sleep best in a cold room.
+The National Sleep Foundation says most people sleep best in a cool room.
 During the winter, that can vary from 60-67 degrees, depending on your personal preferences.

-Try experimenting with your thermostat for about a week to find the ideal temperature.
-Start with the temperature set at 67 degrees and lowering it by a degree every night.
-You may feel chilly initially, but you'll likely be amazed how comfy you can be at a cooler temperature.
-And how much it can affect your heating bill!
+Try testing your thermostat for about a week to find the ideal temperature.
+Begin with the temperature set at 67 degrees and decreasing it by a degree each evening.
+You may feel cold initially, but you’ll probably be surprised how comfy you can be at a cooler temperature.
+And how much it can impact your heating bill!

-If you don't have any pets, you can turn down your thermostat as cool as 50 degrees.
-This keeps your heating system running and your pipes from freezing.
-But don't be tempted to jack up your furnace when you get back, instead of setting it back to 68.
-This won't heat your home up faster.
-It'll just increase your heating bill and result in wear and tear on your furnace.
+If you don’t have any pets, you can set your thermostat as low as 50 degrees.
+This keeps your heating system running and your pipes from icing.
+But don’t be tempted to crank up your furnace when you return, instead of setting it back to 68.
+This won’t heat your home up quicker.
+It’ll just increase your heating bill and cause wear and tear on your furnace.

-If you have pets, you can follow the Department of Energy’s recommendation to turn your thermostat back 7-10 degrees while you're gone.
-Doing this while you're at the office can save you up to 10% on heating bills every year.
+If you have pets, you can follow the Department of Energy’s advice to set your thermostat back 7-10 degrees while you’re away.
+Doing this while you’re at work can save you up to 10% on heating bills each year.

-Replacing your outdated, inefficient heating system is one of the smartest ways to save on heating bills.
-A furnace's efficiency is measured in AFUE, or Annual Fuel Utilization Efficiency.
+Replacing your old, inefficient heating system is one of the best ways to save on heating bills.
+A furnace’s efficiency is measured in AFUE, or Annual Fuel Utilization Efficiency.
 In other words, this rating measures how efficiently your furnace uses fuel for heat.

-Newer furnaces have an average AFUE of 95%, while older models only achieve around 80%.
-Getting a new furnace that's 15% more efficient can lead to major savings on your heating bills over your furnace's lifetime.
-While your exact utility bill reductions will vary based on local weather and your temperature preferences, these cost savings could help your primary heating source pay for itself in time through a cheaper natural gas bill.
+Newer furnaces have an average AFUE of 95%, while old models only attain around 80%.
+Getting a new furnace that’s 15% more efficient can result in big savings on your heating bills over your furnace’s lifetime.
+While your precise utility bill reductions will vary based on area weather and your temperature preferences, these savings could help your primary heating source pay for itself in time through a cheaper natural gas bill.

-Here are a few other signs that it's time to begin thinking about furnace installation:
+Here are a few other indications that it’s time to begin thinking about furnace installation

 1. Age.
-Most furnaces last between 15-20 years with proper maintenance.
-If yours is close to this age, you should start planning for replacement to prevent being without heat when your furnace breaks down for good.
+Many furnaces run between 15-20 years with proper maintenance.
+If yours is near this age, you should begin planning for replacement to avoid being without heat when your furnace breaks down for good.

-2. Repair frequency and price.
-If your furnace repair bills are greater than half the cost of a new system, we recommend getting a new one.
-This also applies if repairs are becoming more consistent.
+1. Repair frequency and cost.
+If your furnace repair bills are greater than half the cost of a new system, we recommend buying a new one.
+This also is applicable if repairs are becoming more consistent.

-3. Reduced comfort and pricey heating bills.
-As your furnace ages, it needs more energy.
-You'll notice this through your home being less comfortable and your heating bill being more expensive.
+1. Reduced comfort and more expensive heating bills.
+As your furnace gets older, it needs more energy.
+You’ll notice this through your home being less comfortable and your heating bill being more expensive.

-4. Odd noises.
-It's normal for your furnace to make some noise as it turns on and off.
-But some sounds, particularly rattling, banging or screeching, are an obvious sign that something's wrong.
-Based on the seriousness of the issue, it may just be better to get a new furnace.
+1. Unusual noises.
+It’s normal for your furnace to make some noise as it turns on and off.
+But some sounds, particularly rattling, banging or screeching, are an obvious sign that something’s awry.
+Based on the severity of the issue, it may just be better to get a new furnace.

-5. Yellow burner flames.
-Your furnace's burner flames should always be blue.
-Yellow flames suggest your furnace is consuming more gas and may even be generating carbon monoxide, which can be fatal in big doses.
+1. Yellow burner flames.
+Your furnace’s burner flames should always be blue.
+Yellow flames mean your furnace is consuming more gas and may even be making carbon monoxide, which can be fatal in large doses.
 Furnaces seeping this deadly gas should be taken out right away.

-We realize that furnace replacement is a major investment.
-It can also be a surprise that you're not fully prepared for.
-That's why we offer the Service Experts Advantage Program™.
-This stress-free subscription program is revolutionizing home comfort by including everything, with no large up-front cost or down payment necessary.
+We understand that furnace replacement is a big investment.
+It can also be a shock that you’re not fully ready for.
+That’s why we offer the Service Experts Advantage Program™.
+This worry-free subscription program is changing home comfort by covering everything, with no large up-front cost or down payment needed.

 For just one reasonable monthly fee, you'll receive:

-• A new, high-efficiency furnace, plus valuable manufacturer's rebates
+• A new, high-efficiency furnace, as well as valuable manufacturer’s rebates

 • Expert installation at no extra cost